 To find this information on the local market, you can check out the site of the city.
 You should also go the extra mile by directly asking your future customers what they look for in the area’s eateries.
 Take to the streets with a questionnaire that’ll allow you to assess your target market’s wants and needs.

 Analysing your direct and indirect competitors

-In this part of the market research, you want to round up how many competitors are located near your business.
+In this part of discovering how to do market research for a restaurant, you'll round up how many competitors are located near your business.
 You should look at their concept, the type of products and services they’re offering, as well as the prices charged, and their target clientele.

 This information will help place you in the best position to stand out from what everyone else is offering, by serving up a different concept.

 While assessing existing restaurants, you’ll need to find out:

 - their total revenue (if possible)

 - their total workforce

 Analysing the reputation of your competition will also prove very useful.
 Make sure you check: